sethvs/sthVault/docs/en-us/Get-sthVault.md

 ```

 ## DESCRIPTION
-Get-sthVault function gets existing vaults or specified vault and displays its content.
+Get-sthVault function gets existing vaults or displays content of the specified vault.

-Vault is an .xml file, containing Name-Vaule pairs.
+Vault is an .xml file, containing Name-Value pairs.

 The vaults can be useful when you need to store some values, be it in the plain text form, SecureStrings or PSCredential object and then use them in automation scripts and workflows.